josephlord534/josephlord-personal/content/authors/admin/_index.md

       year: 2018
 superuser: true
 status:
-  icon: ☕️
+  icon:
-last_name: Wu
+last_name: Lord
 highlight_name: true
-first_name: Alice
+first_name: Joseph
 email: josephlord534@gmail.com
 ---
-J﻿oseph Lord is a research fellow in health economics and evidence synthesis at the Centre for Reviews and Dissemination at the University of York.
+Joseph Lord is a research fellow in health economics and evidence synthesis at the Centre for Reviews and Dissemination at the University of York.
 His research interests include health economic modelling and data visualisation.
 {style="text-align: justify;"}